Admission to the English major may be affected and restricted by the lack of available Department resources in times of oversubscription.

 Technical Writing and Rhetorics Sequence

 Technical Writing and Rhetorics is a sequence in the English major.
 Professional technical writers take complex information and communicate it in a way that people understand.
-Focusing on this sequence prepares you for careers as a technical and professional writer in a variety of settings, such as corporate, nonprofit, and governmental organizations.
-You’ll have the skills to effectively communicate information to a range of audiences.
+Focusing on this sequence prepares you for a career as a technical and professional writer in a variety of settings, such as corporate, nonprofit, and governmental organizations.
+You will develop the skills and knowledes needed to communicate specialized information effectively to a range of audiences.
+The sequence offers degrees in both the B.A. and the B.S.

 English Teacher Education Sequence